 Office address: Derigni 12 Building, 2nd floor.
-Office Hours: Mondays from 20/2/2017 up to 5/6/2017, 13:15-15:15.1 e-Class: https://eclass.aueb.gr/courses/OIK230/.2 Tutor Information: Anastasia Chatzilena.
-E-mail: xatzilenan@aueb.gr.
-Office Hour: to be announced via the e-class.

-Description
+Office Hours (13/2/2018-23/5/2018): Tuesday 13:30-14:30, and Wednesday e-Class: https://eclass.aueb.gr/courses/OIK230/.2

+Tutor Information: Alecos Papadopoulos.
+E-mail: papadopalex@aueb.gr

+Office Hour: Thursday 11:00-12:00 (room 812).

+Description-Prerequisites

-The course aims at introducing elements of the probabilistic theory of stochastic processes and time series models, with a view towards statistical and econometric analysis.
-In this respect, various models of stationary and non-stationary time series will be examined.
-Thereby, the already covered notions from probability theory, and statistical inference, such as the concepts of probability space, probability measure, random element, expectation, modes of convergence of sequences of random elements, relevant LLNs and CLTs, the theory of M-estimation (with their studied examples of the OLSE, the MLE, the GMME) and of the relevant statistical tests, and their basic limit theory are prerequisites.
+The course aims to the introduction of elements of the probabilistic theory of stochastic processes and time series models, with a view towards statistical and econometric analysis.
+In this respect, various models of stationary and non-stationary time series along with relevant inferential procedures will be examined.
+Hence several already studied notions from probability theory and statistical inference are considered as prerequisites.
+Those include the concepts of probability space, probability measure, random element, expectation, modes of convergence of sequences of random elements, relevant LLNs and CLTs, the theory of Mestimation (with their studied examples of the OLSE, the MLE, the GMME) and of the relevant statistical tests, their basic limit theory.